Nepokorna Bulgaria

-Nepokorna Bulgaria (NB), (Непокорна България lit.
-'Defiant Bulgaria'), or the National Movement of Nepokorna Bulgaria, is a centre-left political movement in Bulgaria led by Korneliya Ninova.
+Nepokorna Bulgaria (NB) (Непокорна България lit.
+'Defiant Bulgaria'), or the National Movement of Nepokorna Bulgaria, is a centre-left political party in Bulgaria led by Korneliya Ninova, a former Bulgarian Socialist Party (BSP) leader.
+Established in December 2024, it became a party in April 2025, when Ninova was elected as its leader, and was officially registered as a party on 18 June 2025.

 History

 Background

-In 2024, following poor performances for the Bulgarian Socialist Party (BSP) in the June 2024 parliamentary and European elections, Korneliya Ninova resigned her position as the leader of the party.
-However, in the run-up to the October election, there was a dispute between Ninova as outgoing leader and the interim leaders, potentially stopping BSP from being able to partake in the elections.
+Following poor performances for the Bulgarian Socialist Party (BSP) in the June 2024 Bulgarian parliamentary election and in the 2024 European Parliament election in Bulgaria held on the same day, Ninova announced on 11 June that she would resign her position as the leader of the party.
+In the run-up to the October 2024 Bulgarian parliamentary election, there was a dispute between Ninova as outgoing leader and the interim leaders, potentially stopping BSP from being able to partake in the elections.
 In September, the BSP national council voted to expel Ninova from the party alongside some of her allies.
 Bulgarian media noted the movement's name's similarity to Jean-Luc Mélenchon's La France Insoumise.